 As we’re going through how to do this on the Oculus GO, Virtual Desktop Mobile is the software we’ve tested with, as it’s the newest option available on the Oculus GO store, and has pedigree with a Virtual Desktop app for more high-end headsets (Rift/Vive, etc.).
 The Virtual Desktop Mobile version costs $7.99 from the Oculus store.

-If you have a non-Gear VR Android smartphone and use a Cardboard or Daydream headset
+If you have a non-Gear VR Android smartphone and use a Cardboard or Daydream headset, you’ll want to find a virtual desktop application that runs as well as possible on your headset.

 Thankfully, connecting your headset to your computer once you’ve got to this point is as simple as entering a short passphrase that’s shown on-screen.